Octaviu5/eckhart/README.md

 ### **A few final notes on this template:**

 * **UID:** Is set to `"1000"`.
 If your `id -u` returns something else, change that top-level key.

-* **The "Leisure" Saturday Rule:** Notice there is no `time-budget` for Saturday.
-This means you have infinite time as long as you are inside that one window.
+* **WORK:** Notice there is no `time-budget` and no days defined for work, other than "def".
+This means you can access WORK apps everyday for an limitless amount of time between 08:00 and 21:00.

-* **The "Gaming" Sunday Rule:** Notice there is no `def` for gaming.
-This means Steam is physically blocked every day of the week except Saturday and Sunday.
+* **BROWSING** Notice there is no `def` for this intention.
+This means the browsers are blocked every day of the week except Friday.

+* **DAYS OFF** this has been added now and it allows to block any binary from an intention for any specific. in this case, whilst there are 3 browsers in the BROWSE intention, only firefox can be accessed all 7 days of the week.
+This can be useful if you want to further control the time you can access certain binaries.

+* **SINGLE** this functionality has been added recently, what it does is it prevents you from running more than one binary from any intention at a time, in this case, since it is true for intention "BROWSING" eckhart will only allow you to run one of said browsers at the time. this is designed to force you to focus on a single task at the time.

 * **Dev Zones:** Add any path where you compile your own code here.
-It'll let you run your CLI tools but will kill any accidental GUI popups.
+It'll let you run your CLI tools but will kill any GUI popups.

+## HOW TO ACTUALLY USE ECKHART

+My personal recommendation is to test eckhart over a period of time.
+Define a few locks, test them for a few days, see if you're happy with the limits youre impossing on yourself.
+Once you find youre comfortable with your self established limits, you can eckhart into a service and you could also change your account type into a non admin account (so you cant edit the rules).
+Then you can trust your admin password to a friend or family member, to avoid tampering with the rules and focusing on getting things done.

+I personally use a service to send the admin password to the future so i dont have a way to break my rules for a long time.

 ## **Credits**